Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Find information about the development of plants and animals in popular science literature, biological dictionaries and reference books, analyze and evaluate it, translate it from one form to another;

-To compare and contrast with each other modern and fossil animals of the studied taxonomic groups;
+Compare and contrast modern and fossil animals of the studied taxonomic groups;

 Use inductive and deductive approaches when studying large taxa;